alan-if/alan/doc/design/ACTORS_IN_CONTAINERS.md

 hero." and never mentioned in any special context this should suffice, I think.
 But ...

+What about the difference between the "in" and "on"?

 **Action** How do we know if we should print "in" or "on" or something else?
 Probably need some extra customization possibilities.